SophieTiger/chalk-talk/README.md

 -   Add the option for users to delete their own profile.

 # Reusable React Components
+In the Chalk Talk application, several reusable components were developed or imported to maintain consistency, improve efficiency, and ensure scalability.
+Below is an overview of some key reusable components used throughout the application:

+### Custom components
+**NavBar**
+-   Purpose: Main navigation component
+-   Usage: `<NavBar />`
+-   Examples: Main navigation bar, mobile navigation menu.

+**Asset**
+-   Purpose: Displays loading spinner or image
+-   Usage: `<Asset spinner /> or <Asset src={NoResults} />`
+-   Examples: Shows when content is loading and if no results found, an image is shown.

+**MoreDropdown**
+-   Purpose: Dropdown menu for editing and deleting
+-   Usage: `<MoreDropdown handleEdit={editFunction} handleDelete={deleteFunction} />`
+-   Examples: Shown as three dots menu on posts, profile and personal records.

+**Avatar**
+-   Purpose: Displays user avatar
+-   Usage: `<Avatar src={image} height={imageSize} />`
+-   Examples: Shown in the profile as a placeholder image if no profile picture.

 # Technology Used
 ## Frontend